A waiter holding a plate of food in a restaurant A waiter holding a plate of food in a restaurant

 Thai seafood experts

-The popular nationwide chain Giggling Squid established a foothold in London with its first branch in Wimbledon Village, a vibrant, colourful spot with botanically-inspired decor and an enchanting garden vibe.
-The focus at Giggling Squid is on seafood-based Thai delicacies such as seafood curry, Thai salmon nests or smoked pepper mackerel, with more traditional dishes served as well.
+The popular nationwide chain Giggling Squid established a foothold in London with its debut restaurant in Wimbledon Village, a vibrant, colourful spot with botanically-inspired decor and an enchanting garden vibe.
+The focus here is on seafood-based Thai delicacies such as seafood curry, Thai salmon nests, or smoked pepper mackerel, with more traditional dishes served as well.
 Vegan and vegetarian options are also available.

 Megan's